antoniocosentino/flaviobot/README.md

 You also need to create two environmental variables:

-`export BOTPORT=80` assuming that you want to run it on port 80
+`export BOTPORT=80` the port where you want to run the bot

 `export TOKEN=xxx-xxx` this is the token you get from Slack

+When this is done you can simply run it with:
+`npm start`

 #
 ### Docker